-Review Board Procedures in Sexual/Gender-Based Harassment Cases Sanctions imposition of appropriate sanctions.
+When a violation of the University Policy is found to have occurred, the GSD's Review Board panel will consider the imposition of appropriate sanctions.
 The complainant and the respondent will be notified.
 Within three days of notification, the complainant and respondent may each submit a written statement to the Review Board.
 The statements will be provided to the other party as well as other officers of Harvard as the Review Board panel deems appropriate.
 The statements may not challenge the validity of the findings and conclusions contained in the final report, and also may not introduce facts that could have been presented to the Investigative team or that conflict with any of the findings in the final report.